 There are plenty of advantages to homeownership.
 And while buying isn’t right for every person or for every life stage or circumstance, there are several perks of homeownership that tend to stay stable over time.
 These include building long-term equity, the comfort and pride that can be associated with owning your own home and, of course, lower overall monthly cost.

 According to a Rent vs Buy Report from Trulia, buying is now 33.1 percent cheaper than renting with a traditional 30-year fixed rate mortgage in the 100 largest metro areas in the United States.
 If you live and work in one of those 100 metro areas - and beyond - buying may put extra money in your pocket, or enable you to make additional financial investments.

-If you’re considering getting out of the leasing game and into homeownership, here are a few advantages that may be on your horizon:
+If you’re considering getting out of the leasing game and into homeownership, here are a some advantages that may be on your horizon:

 When you buy a home with a 15- or 30-year mortgage, you’re doing more than just making monthly payments; you’re building equity in your property and making a long-term investment that hopefully will pay dividends down the road.
 While renting can have financial advantages in the short term, building long-term wealth through buying is one of the key advantages of homeownership.

 Homeownership is more than just a financial transaction; it’s an act of putting down roots and establishing a lifestyle in a community you feel connected to.
 With renting, you have no control over whether the cost of rent goes up, pricing you out of your residence, or whether the property owner sells your apartment or house.
 With homeownership, you’re in the driver’s seat.
 You can establish a budget to account for your mortgage payment and can feel comfortable knowing that your home will remain yours.